 The Mattone Family Institute for Real Estate Law (the “Institute”), St. John’s Law’s focal point for real estate law, is dedicated to preparing aspiring real estate attorneys for practice through exceptional academic programs and curriculum, unique career development opportunities, and extraordinary special events.
-In so doing, it builds upon St. John’s Law’s nearly century-old tradition of producing of producing outstanding real estate lawyers.
+In so doing, it builds upon St. John’s Law’s nearly century-old tradition of producing outstanding real estate lawyers.

 The Mattone Institute operates out of dedicated offices on the third floor of the Law School, strategically located across from the Offices of Alumni Relations, Career Development and Admissions.
 The modern and spacious offices include a conference facility, work spaces for Real Estate Fellows and a Director’s office.